 - my passport and/or BRP is lost or stolen outside the UK

 - my passport has expired in the UK

 - my passport has expired outside the UK

-When you receive a new identity or immigration document, you should take this to the Student Enquiry Centre for copies to be made.
+When you receive a new identity or immigration document, you should send a copy to the Student Enquiry Centre so that your record can be updated.

 If your passport has been lost or stolen, report it to the police immediately.
-You should do this at your local police station.
-There are six police stations in Tower Hamlets (this is the name of the borough where Mile End is).
+You should do this at your local police station or online.
 For details go to the Metropolitan Police website.
-You can also do this online.

 You will need to complete a form explaining what happened.
 The police will give you a copy and if your passport was stolen they will give you a crime reference number.
 This is an important document.
 Please note that you will not get a crime reference number if you have lost your passport (it has not been stolen) or if your passport has been damaged.

 Immediately notify the Home Office if it is your BRP which has been lost, stolen or damaged.
-You will do this on the online form which you use to apply to replace your BRP card.
+You will do this on the online form on the UK government website.

 Contact your embassy in London to obtain a replacement passport.
 If your passport has been stolen, you may need your police report to do this but make sure you keep a copy.